Skip to main content

 What the CAF means for local government

-Collectively, this will support MHCLG’s understanding of cyber security risks and issues within the sector, so that we can consider how to further support the sector in addressing these risks.
+The CAF has been designed to help you build a strong foundation of resilience so that you can understand and manage risk appropriately.
+This will support MHCLG’s understanding of cyber security risks and issues within the sector, so that we can consider how to further support the sector to address these risks.

 Objectives of the CAF